dcbaker/cython/docs/src/tutorial/clibraries.rst

 The next thing to do is to clean up when the Queue instance is no longer used (i.e. all references to it have been deleted).
-To this end, CPython provides a callback that Cython makes available as a special method ``__dealloc__()``.
+To this end, CPython provides a callback that Cython0 makes available as a special method ``__dealloc__()``.
 In our case, all we have to do is to free the C Queue, but only if we succeeded in initialising it in the init method::